Figure 0.1. The Adventures of Dasein:

 |

 Eli Zaretsky, "The Mass Psychology of Trumpism," London Review of Books, 18 September 2018.
 This is essential reading if one is to understand the case histories contained in Defendants Sorted by Region and State.
 It could be viewed as an update of Gibson's Warrior Dreams (Hill and Wang, 1994).
-Also: Dick Lehr, White Hot Hate: a True Story of Domestic Terrorism in America's Heartland (Mariner Books, 2021).
+Also: Dick Lehr, White Hot Hate: a True Story of Domestic Terrorism in America's Heartland

-participant-observer.
+by a participant-observer.
 From the standpoint of transcendental

 empiricism it is a must-read.